aspose-total/Aspose.Total-Products/total/en/android-java/conversion/powerpoint-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLS in Android via Java or Online App" h2="Export POWERPOINT file to XLS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a POWERPOINT file to XLS can be useful for a variety of reasons.
+For example, it can help to make data more accessible and easier to analyze.
+It can also help to make presentations more visually appealing and easier to share.
+Additionally, it can help to reduce the size of the file, making it easier to store and transfer.

+<h2>How Aspose.Total Helps for PowerPoint to XLS Conversion</h2>

-You can easily convert POWERPOINT file to XLS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POWERPOINT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+Aspose.Total for Android via Java is a comprehensive suite of tools that can help to convert POWERPOINT files to XLS in a two-step process.
+In the first step, Aspose.Slides for Android via Java can be used to export the POWERPOINT file to HTML.
+Then, Aspose.Cells for Android via Java can be used to convert the HTML to XLS.
+This process is simple and efficient, and can help to make data more accessible and easier to analyze.
+Additionally, it can help to reduce the size of the file, making it easier to store and transfer.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}